thebotmakers/connie-modules-ts/README.md

 # connie-modules

-This is the soruce for The Bot Makers bot platform Connie
+This is the source for The Bot Makers bot platform Connie

 You can read more about the platform [here](http://www.thebotmakers.com/connie/)